Coram nobis: Gordon Hirabayashi, Minoru Yasui, and Fred Korematsu

 Minoru Yasui was born in 1916 in Hood River, Oregon.
 He attended law school at the University of Oregon and became the first Japanese American lawyer in Oregon in 1939.
 Upon the declaration of war, Yasui attempted to report for military duty, but his services were refused nine times.
-After hearing the news of internment, Yasui planned his legal challenge to the government's policies.
-In March 1942, he deliberately disobeyed the military implemented curfew in Portland, Oregon by walking around the downtown area and then presenting himself at a police station after 11:00 pm in order to test the curfew's constitutionality.
+After hearing the news of internment, Yasui planned a legal challenge to the government's policies.
+In March 1942, he deliberately disobeyed the military-implemented curfew in Portland, Oregon by walking around the downtown area and then presenting himself at a police station after 11:00 pm in order to test the curfew's constitutionality.
 He was convicted in November 1942.
-Yasui appealed to the Supreme Court where, in 1943, his conviction was upheld in Yasui v.
+Yasui appealed to the Supreme Court where his conviction was upheld in the 1943 case Yasui v.
 United States.
 In January 1984, his conviction was overturned when the U.S. District Court in Oregon granted his writ of coram nobis.
-Yasui died in 1986, and he posthumously received the Presidential Medal of Freedom in November 2015.
+Yasui died in 1986 and posthumously received the Presidential Medal of Freedom in November 2015.

 Fred Korematsu was born in 1919 in Oakland, California.
-He attempted to enlist with the United States Navy when called for military duty under the Selective Training and Service Act of 1940, but he was rejected due to stomach ulcers.
+He attempted to enlist with the United States Navy when called for military duty under the Selective Training and Service Act of 1940, but was rejected due to stomach ulcers.
 In March 1942, when Japanese Americans were ordered to report to assembly centers, he refused and went into hiding in the Oakland area.
 He was arrested in May 1942, and held at the Presidio of San Francisco military detention center until his conviction in September 1942.
 The U.S. Supreme Court in December 1944 upheld his conviction in Korematsu v.
-United States.
-In November 1983, the U.S. District Court in San Francisco formally granted the writ of coram nobis and vacated his conviction.
-He was awarded the Presidential Medal of Freedom in 1998, and died in March 2005.
+United States, which has since gained notoriety as one of the Supreme Court's worst decisions of all time.
+In November 1983, the U.S. District Court in San Francisco formally granted him a writ of coram nobis and vacated his conviction.
+Korematsu was awarded the Presidential Medal of Freedom in 1998, and died in March 2005.